 Blah, Blah, Blah

-As a parent of an ADHD child, I’m sick of people reinforcing ADHD myths.
+As a parent of a child with ADHD, I’m sick of people reinforcing ADHD myths.

 I’ve read too many articles and blog posts claiming that teaching children with attention deficit hyperactivity disorder (ADHD) about consequences will “cure” them.
 Anyone who spreads this rubbish either doesn’t have ADHD, doesn’t know someone diagnosed with it, or isn’t a medical professional of any kind.
 People who believe such nonsense are conspiracy theorists, pushing the myth that ADHD is merely an excuse for errant behavior.
 It makes me angry.
 If they knew anything about ADHD or its common comorbid conditions, they would know this stuff is trash.